mikemaccana/powershell-profile/README.md

 #### Tabbed terminals that work now

+The terminals below all support:

+ - Tabs
+ - Readline
+ - Right click paste
+ - Copy on select

-The terminals below all support tabs, readline, right click paste, copy on select, and all the usual things you expect from any decent terminal emulator.
-I currently use **Windows Terminal** (which in in alpha right now) but have also used **Fluent Terminal** which is a little older and more polished.
+....and all the usual things you expect from any decent terminal emulator.
+I use **Windows Terminal**, which is in alpha right now, with a few workarounds for bugs.
+If you just want an awesome working terminal though, **Fluent Terminal** is a little older and works great out of the box.

 <img src="misc/windows-terminal.png"/>

- - [**Microsoft's official Windows Terminal**](https://www.microsoft.com/en-us/p/windows-terminal-preview/9n0dx20hk701) is in preview mode (settings is just a JSON file, copy on select doesn't work - you need to right click after selecting) but it definitely works as a daily driver.
+ - [**Microsoft's official Windows Terminal**](https://www.microsoft.com/en-us/p/windows-terminal-preview/9n0dx20hk701) is in preview mode (settings is just a JSON file, copy on select doesn't work) but it's otherwise OK as a daily driver.

 ```powershell
 cp profiles.json $env:LOCALAPPDATA\Packages\Microsoft.WindowsTerminal_*\RoamingState\profiles.json